daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_13_explore-core_ediscovery.md

 ## Demo scenario

 In this demo you'll do a walk-through of the steps required for setting up eDiscovery, including setting up role permissions, creating an eDiscovery case, creating an eDiscovery hold and creating a search query.
 NOTE: In the Microsoft Purview portal updates to the user interface are rolling out, gradually.
-Some lab/demo tenant may not yet show the newest UI, so all lab steps are shown using the Classic eDiscovery UI.
+Some lab/demo tenants may not yet show the newest UI, so all lab steps are shown using the Classic eDiscovery UI.

 ### Demo Part 1